valfirst/crawler4j/README.md

         </dependency>
 ```

+**Please check**, if the Oracle license for Sleepycat database complies with your use-case.

-or (if you prefer to use HSQLDB instead of Oracle Sleepycat database)
+Otherwise, you can use HSQLDB instead

 ```xml
         <dependency>